Tournament Sanction Number

 In the event of a tie at the end of regulation time, the teams will not change ends and, after a 2-minute break, will play a 5-minute sudden-death 3-on-3 overtime period.
 All play will be “stopped time”.

-If no goal is scored during the 5-minute overtime period, the game will be decided by an NHL-style shootout.
+If no goal is scored during the 5-minute overtime period (or 10-minute overtime period in the Championship game), the game will be decided by an NHL-style shootout.
 Each team must select three different players to participate in the initial round of the shootout.
 If the game remains tied after the initial 3 shooters, a sudden death shootout will commence.
 Each team must use every player on the bench before allowing the first shooter to go again.
 Players will shoot alternately at each end until the match is decided.
 Players will shoot alternately at each end until the match is decided.

 Shootout Eligibility